-Doctor of Education Degree, Curriculum and Instruction Major
+Doctor of Education Degree, Curriculum and Instruction

-those desiring to specialize in curriculum and instruction in either secondary or elementary education.
-Our faculty here at the University are well-trained and highly experienced, having advanced degrees in their respective fields, as well as practical experience as educators.
-Graduates of this program will be prepared to serve in many different positions such as teaching on the high school or college level and writing curriculum/textbooks for Christian schools and universities.
+The Doctor of Education degree in Curriculum and Instruction is a thorough preparation for those desiring to specialize in curriculum and instruction in either secondary or elementary education.
+Our faculty here at the University are well trained and highly experienced, having advanced degrees in their respective fields, as well as practical experience as educators.
+Graduates of this program will be prepared to serve in many different positions, such as teaching on the high school or college level and writing curriculum/textbooks for Christian schools and universities.
 This program is designed with the purpose of meeting the degree candidate's needs and objectives by providing flexibility in the selection of courses for the concentration and minors.
-This program requires a total of 90 graduate hours beyond the bachelor's degree; that includes 33 hours of required courses, 24 hours for a curriculum concentration, 15 hours for one minor, 15 hours for a second minor and 3-6 hours of dissertation credit.
+This program requires a total of 90 graduate hours beyond the bachelor's degree, which includes 33 hours of required courses, 24 hours for a curriculum concentration, 15 hours for one minor, 15 hours for a second minor and 3-6 hours of dissertation credit.